Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

     ```
 {% endnavtab %}
 {% navtab Universal %}
-Here are the steps to create a new user and restrict the access only to `TrafficPermission` for backend service.
+The following steps create a new user and restrict the access to only `TrafficPermission` for the backend service.

 {:.note}
 > **Note**: By default, all requests that originate from localhost are authenticated as the `admin` user in the `mesh-system:admin` group.
 For this example to work, you must either run the control plane with `KUMA_API_SERVER_AUTHN_LOCALHOST_IS_ADMIN` set to `false` or access the control plane using a method other than localhost.

-1. Extract admin token and configure kumactl with admin:
+1. Extract the admin token and configure `kumactl` with the admin:

     ```sh
     export ADMIN_TOKEN=$(curl http://localhost:5681/global-secrets/admin-user-token | jq -r .data | base64 -d)